Capitol riot costs will exceed $30 million, official tells Congress - The Boston Globe

 Advertisement

-“As I have shared previously, then-chief Sund did not reach out to the architect of the Capitol with a request for an emergency declaration or interest seeking National Guard support in advance of the breach,” Blanton said.

-“Our first duty to those is to make sure the objects that already exist in the House collection are cared for, best we can,” Elliott said in response to a question from Rep. Katherine Clark, D-Mass.
+“Our first duty to those is to make sure the objects that already exist in the House collection are cared for, best we can,” Elliott said in response to a question from Representative Katherine Clark, Democrat of Massachusetts.
 After that, she added, her staff would “take stock of what are the artifacts that tell the story of the people’s House right up through today.”

 Advertisement